 There are a lot of things teenagers do that make no sense at all these days.
 Don’t get me wrong I think teens are genuinely brilliant.
-They’re Smart, focused and full of really good ideas.
-But lets honest though, they are a right pain in the backside.
+They’re Smart, focused, and full of really good ideas.
+But let’s be honest though, they are a right pain in the backside.

 Parenting a teenager

 Parenting a child isn’t easy.
 We just go with the flow and hope your kids are happy and content.
 Making our own manual up as we go, just in case we have another one.
 That is until the child hits 13 years old.
 Where’s chapter 13!? there’s no chapter 13!
 You ring your own parents… “Have you got to chapter 13!?”.
 They laugh at you and hang up.